samuellihn/speedtest_logger/README.md

 # Speedtest Logger
 A python script that can be run as a cronjob to test internet speed and post it to a web.py server.
 ## Installation
+Clone this repository.
+Make sure to keep all the files in one folder.
+All the dependencies are included in the folder except for web.py.
 Install the web.py python library using pip or your operating system's package manager
 ```
 python -m pip install web.py